hpk0304/Stata-bond-prediction/README.md

 ### Visualization

-All pictures uploaded support for the estimation
+All pictures uploaded support for the estimation and conclusions.

 ## Results and conclusions